Skip to content

 Schema validation passes?Block: "Invalid parameters"

-If the session taint is higher than the server classification, the call is blocked to prevent write-down.
-A session tainted at CONFIDENTIAL cannot send data to a PUBLIC MCP server.
+is blocked to prevent write-down.
+A session tainted at CONFIDENTIAL cannot send data to a PUBLIC MCP server. :::

 2. Execute